Atvaark/BinderTool/README.md

 - *This is the regulation file, which contains all game balance changes.
 The decryption key (either AES or RSA) is embedded somewhere in the application.*
 - [x] Fix unpacking Data1.bdt - Data5.bdt
   - [x] Fix unpacking unencrypted files
-  - [ ] Fix unpacking encrypted files e.g. .dcx and .bhd
+  - [x] Fix unpacking encrypted files e.g. .dcx and .bhd
   - *.dcx and .bhd files are encrypted one more time for some reason.*
-- [ ] Fix unpacking common .bhd files
+- [x] Fix unpacking common .bhd files
-  - [ ] Fix unpacking
+  - [x] Fix unpacking
-  - *Only works with smaller files at the moment.
-All data after position 1024 is still encrypted.*
-  - [ ] Fix reading embedded file names
+  - [x] Fix reading embedded file names
   - *The embedded file names can't be used at the moment, because they are partially encrypted*
 - [x] Fix unpacking common .bdt files
 - [x] Fix unpacking .dcx files